HanneWhitt/blue/README.md

 You can scroll through the habits and days easily to record when you have completed your habits!

+Upon first run, loads data from assets/initial_habit_data.json.
+Once any edit has been made to data, it will instead store data in /data/data/com.example.blue/files/saved_habit_data.json and reload it upon launch.

+The main Kotlin file is app/src/main/java/com/example/blue/presentation/MainActivity.kt

 ## Features

 - Habit tracking with visual progress indicators